Chris99ChangHo/gna-web-dev-internship-2025/week-02/day-03.md

 - **WooCommerce Core Widgets:**
     - **`Products` Widget:** Its primary use for displaying specific products based on queries on any page.
     - **`Archive Products` Widget:** Its exclusive use within Theme Builder's Product Archive templates, and why it shouldn't be used on general pages.
+- **Comprehensive My Account Page Management:** Deep understanding of WooCommerce default endpoints for My Account sub-pages (Dashboard, Orders, Downloads, Addresses, Account details, Logout) and how to style/customize them effectively with Elementor.
+- **WooCommerce Shop Page Configuration:** How to set up and manage the main shop page for displaying all products.
-- **WooCommerce Basic Settings:** Importance of configuring product display, 'Add to Cart' button behavior, and 'My Account' settings.
+- **WooCommerce Basic Settings:** Importance of configuring product display, 'Add to Cart' button behavior, and other core settings.
 - **Product Image Management:** Criticality of WooCommerce image settings (`Appearance > Customize > WooCommerce > Product Images`), 'Thumbnail Cropping', and using `Regenerate Thumbnails` plugin.
 Also, Elementor's 'Image Size' and 'Object-fit' options for `Products` widget.
 - **Cache Management:** The absolute necessity of clearing various caches (browser, WordPress plugins, server) after making changes to see immediate results.
 - **Responsive Design Fundamentals:** Re-emphasizing the role of responsive themes, media queries, and flexible elements in achieving cross-device compatibility.